Measures and their random reals: Transformations and measures on Cantor Space

-In this section we first quickly review the basic notions of measure on the Cantor space $\Cant$.
+In this section we first quickly review the basic notions of Turing functionals and of measures on Cantor space $\Cant$.
 The space of probability measures on $\Cant$ is compact Polish, and we can devise a suitable effective representation of measures in terms of Cauchy sequences with respect to a certain metric.
-This will enable us to code measures via binary sequences, so we can use them as oracles in Turing machine computations.
-The goal is to extend Martin-L\"of's notion of randomness to arbitrary measures by requiring that a Martin-L\"of test for a measure is uniformly enumerable in (a representation of) the measure.
+This enables us to code measures as binary sequences, so we can use them as oracles in Turing machine computations.
+This way we can extend Martin-L\"of's notion of randomness to arbitrary measures by requiring that a Martin-L\"of test for a measure is uniformly enumerable in a representation of the measure.
 This will be done in Section \ref{sec:rand-trans}.